dearchap/cli-validation/README.md

 # cli-validation
-Library to help with flag validation of urfave/cli(v3 only)
+Library to help with flag validation of urfave/cli(current for v3 only).
+This ensures that urfave/cli codebase remains compact and clean of optional features